jfhbrook/public-gpl/README.md

 C-v t` with this file open in Emacs to tangle it and use `org-export-to-file` to export the README.

+    ;; Copyright 2020 Josh Holbrook
+    ;;
+    ;; This file is part of Cackledaemon and 100% definitely not a part of Emacs.
+    ;; Cackledaemon is free software: you can redistribute it and/or modify ;; it under the terms of the GNU General Public License as published by ;; the Free Software Foundation, either version 3 of the License, or ;; (at your option) any later version.
+    ;;
+    ;; Cackledaemon is distributed in the hope that it will be useful, ;; but WITHOUT ANY WARRANTY; without even the implied warranty of ;; MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the ;; GNU General Public License for more details.
+    ;;
+    ;; You should have received a copy of the GNU General Public License ;; along with Cackledaemon.  if not, see <https://www.gnu.org/licenses/>.

     (progn
       (require 'org)
       (require 'ob-tangle)